kpeacocke/terraform-github-repo/docs/development/sensitive-data.md

 # Handling Sensitive Data in Terraform

-This document provides guidance on managing sensitive data in Terraform configurations, particularly for this module which handles GitHub tokens.
+This document provides guidance on managing sensitive data in Terraform configurations, particularly for this module.
+It specifically covers handling GitHub tokens.

 ## Mark Variables as Sensitive